yeyouchuan/ye-example-site/_posts/create-markdown-portfolio-next-js.md

 export default Project;
 ```

 ⚠️ Note the `dangerouslySetInnerHTML`.
 It's ok to use here as the only user's content that will be rendered there is your's.
-Note this is not a great practice, however, and you should not do this on a platform that other's are able to post content to.
+This is not a great practice, however, and you should not do this on a platform that other's are able to post content to.

-In the next step, we are going to actually be writing a util to generate that HTML.
+In the next step, we are going to be writing a utility to generate that HTML.
 To do so, create a new file called `markdown.tsx` in the `utils` directory and add the following:

 ```tsx
 import React from "react";